 When spring rolls around, hunters everywhere gear up to begin establishing or “recharging” the mineral sites on their hunting properties.
 They know that deer typically begin using supplemental minerals around spring green-up and continue until early fall.
-Surely, the knee-deep depressions in the soil caused by repeated years of mineral supplementation are evidence of deer need and, thus, benefit.
-But, is there any scientific evidence to support this?
+Surely, the knee-deep depressions in the soil caused by repeated years of mineral supplementation are evidence of deer need, correct?
+Maybe, or maybe not.

 Growing antlers are composed mostly of proteins (80 percent by weight); whereas hardened antlers contain roughly equal amounts of proteins and minerals.
 Studies have shown that calcium and phosphorus are by far the two most common minerals in deer antlers, comprising 30–35 percent of the mature antler by weight.
 However, a University of Georgia study detected 11 different minerals in the whitetail’s antlers.
 In addition to calcium (19 percent) and phosphorus (10 percent), the next most common elements were magnesium (1 percent) and sodium (0.5 percent).
 Lesser amounts of other minerals were found including potassium, barium, iron, aluminum, zinc, strontium and manganese.
 Besides calcium and phosphorus, little is known about the role of other minerals in antler growth.